rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 ansible-playbook install-private.yml -e "egress=proxy" --vault-password-file .vault-file-password
 ```

-* This Ansible automation code will deploy, setup and configure all the prerequisites, and the Azure infrastructure needed for this outbound mode, and then the OpenShift private cluster within the VNet and Subnets.
+* This Ansible automation code will deploy, set up and configure all the prerequisites and the Azure infrastructure needed for this outbound mode, and then the OpenShift private cluster within the VNet and Subnets.

 ```sh
 ...